 The Solution: VAST Data with Enhanced NFS Support for RDMA

-VAST Data’s north star has always been to break the tradeoffs between performance and capacity by engineering a new Universal Storage system that combines all-flash performance with archive economics.
+VAST Data’s north star has always been to break the tradeoffs between performance and capacity by engineering a new Universal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. system that combines all-flash performance with archive economics.
 We’ve now applied this concept to make AI pipelines work faster even in the face of rapidly changing application requirements.

 Our exabyte-scale architecture now features RDMA server extensions to the NFS protocol as to enable our scale-out file servers to feed AI infrastructure at line speed.
 There’s no proprietary file system client driver… everything is already in stock linux kernels.
 Beyond simplicity, the result is speed: